Flooding in Calgary - Flood of 2013

 What was the impact of the flood?

-The flood of June 2013 was the largest flood in Calgary since 1932.
-Sadly, five lives were lost and there was as much as $6 billion in financial losses and property damage across southern Alberta.
+The floods of June 2013 were the largest in Calgary since 1897.
+Sadly, one Calgarian's life was lost and there was as much as $6 billion in financial losses and property damage across southern Alberta.